Is your daily caffeine hit ruining your sleep?

 • foods like chocolate and energy bars

-• some medications, such as No-Doz.
+• some medications, like No-Doz.

 Here’s how much caffeine content is in common foods and drinks, according to Food Standards Australia and New Zealand:

-• espresso: 145mg/50ml cup
+• Espresso: 145mg/50ml cup

-• energy drinks: 80mg/250ml can
+• Energy drinks: 80mg/250ml can

-• instant coffee (1 tsp/cup): 80mg/250ml cup
+• Instant coffee (1 tsp/cup): 80mg/250ml cup

-• black tea: 50mg/250ml cup
+• Black tea: 50mg/250ml cup

-• cola: 48.75mg/375ml can
+• Cola: 48.75mg/375ml can

-• milk chocolate: 10mg/50g bar
+• Milk chocolate: 10mg/50g bar

 The exact amount in each will vary between products and brands, adds Dr Yates.